 TABS is a trade association which works with the Department for Transport to ensure the highest quality of delivery of Bikeability cycle training.
 TABS aims to work in the interest of Bikeability schemes, and represents the view of the professional cycle training industry in discussions and decision-making activities with Government agencies and other public bodies.

 TABS immediate aim is to give children the confidence and skills to cycle more safely on the road as a result of Bikeability training, with an ultimate aim being to get more people taking trips by bike more often and more safety.

-The TABS board meet quarterly, to review progress, finances and determine priorities for the organisation.
-TABS Board members are not paid, but can claim a modest daily allowance/travel expenses to attend quarterly meetings.
-TABS Board will be re-elected in 2015.
+The TABS board meets at least twice a year, to review progress, finances and determine priorities for the organisation.
+TABS Board members are not paid, but can claim a travel expenses to attend meetings.
+TABS Board will be re-elected in 2019.

 How we are funded

 TABS is 100% funded through membership fees.
 Occasionally TABS will apply for funding from external sources to help fund training and CPD workshops for it’s members.